-Clients who receive case management services should have all case management notes, documentation, forms, etc. retained within their individual charts.
+Clients who receive case management services should have all case management notes, documentation, forms, etc. retained within their individual charts for a minimum of five (5) years.
 Clinical documentation related to case management needs should be retained for a minimum of two (2) years following the conclusion of that client's diagnostic follow-up.
 For questions or guidance about case management issues, please contact the CSP Case Management Coordinator at (518) 474-1222.